 Public Works Officers Institute

-Thank you for attending the 2023 Public Works Officers Institute in Universal City!
+Thank you for attending the League of California cities Public Works Officers Institute in Monterey!

-Save the date for the next institute on March 13-15, 2024 at the Portola Hotel in Downtown Monterey, CA.
+Save the date for the next institute on March 19-21, 2025 at the Sheraton Universal Hotel in Universal City.

-For additional questions, please contact the Associate Manager, Event Program Katie Pebler.
+For additional questions, please contact Associate Manager, Event Programming, Erin Wylder

 Please see our event and meeting policies.